httpwg/http-extensions/draft-ietf-httpbis-priority.md

 these stream priority signals.

-This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values. {#header-field} defines the Priority HTTP header field that can be used by both client and server to specify the precedence of HTTP responses in a standardized, extensible, protocol-version-independent, end-to-end format. {#h2-update-frame} and {#h3-update-frame} define version-specific frames for reprioritization.
+This document describes an extensible scheme for prioritizing HTTP responses that uses absolute values. {{parameters}} defines priority parameters, which are a standardized and extensible format of priority information. {{header-field}}
+defines the Priority HTTP header field that can be used by both client and server to exchange parameters in order to specify the precedence of HTTP responses in a protocol-version-independent and end-to-end manner.
+{{h2-update-frame}} and {{h3-update-frame}} define version-specific frames that carry parameters for reprioritization.
 This prioritization scheme and its signals can act as a substitute for RFC 7540 stream priority.

 ## Notational Conventions